Tammy-Butcher/test1-rev/docs/Configure Media Features/rev-ai/vbrick-model-context-protocol-mcp-server.md

 <Image border={false} src="https://files.readme.io/25e89a229b5285178d7671431843b000482e14d212cd019b6a93daf57334c9c1-image.png" />

 Claude will call **Who Am I** again to verify that you are logged in.
 If not, you can ask it to continue.
-The results of your request are then returned and you can continue using Claude with the configured MCP server.
+The results of your request are then returned, and you can continue using Claude with the configured MCP server.

 <Image align="center" border={false} src="https://files.readme.io/b323516dc5ad5af0b8dea4503df0d371c1cdc7149fe930c8fcfc35b0e30ba526-authenticationComplete.png" />